Skip to content

 sudo -i

-If you run into trouble with the SSH connection, see the dedicated article How to connect to a server via SSH?.
+If you run into trouble with the SSH connection, see the dedicated article How to connect to server via SSH?.

 Step 2.
 Run the recovery command